-This creates an opportunity for agents willing to do a little homework, because even if the home was overpriced six months ago, odds are the value has increased dramatically since the home was listed for sale.
+This creates an opportunity for agents willing to do a little homework, because even if the home was overpriced six months ago, odds are the value has changed dramatically since the home was listed for sale.

 Start by searching for listings that expired six to 24 months ago, and search the tax records and the MLS to make sure the home was not relisted or sold since it expired.
 Then make a simple call with a script similar to this:

 Hi, Mr. or Mrs. Seller, this is (agent name) with (company name).
 I saw that you had your house for sale last year, and I was calling to see if you still planned to sell it at some point in the future.

 One of the best ways to add value to homeowners is by providing them with a personalized home valuation.
 If you are looking to take this to the next level, provide them with a video where you record your screen, and go through their updated valuation, showing them the comparable homes and their potential net after closing costs.

 I used BombBomb to do this in the fourth quarter of 2018, and I did one for every day that I worked that quarter.
 I ended up doing 72 video unsolicited CMAs, and within six months, I generated over $11 million in listings directly from these unsolicited video CMAs.
 It works.

 To see the article, I wrote going over this strategy in detail, you can click here.

 Keeping in touch with past buyers on a consistent basis leads to future listings.
 One of the best ways to provide consistent and valuable information about your past buyer’s home is through Homebot.